Shivbhadouria/Shivbhadouria/README.md

 - 👨‍💻 All of my projects are available at ([https://github.com/Shivbhadouria](https://github.com/Shivbhadouria))

-- 📝 I also a part-time Youtuber (https://www.youtube.com/@shivbhadouria)
+- 📝 I am also a part-time Youtuber (https://www.youtube.com/@shivbhadouria)

-- 💬 Ask me about **Data Analysis, Data Engineering**
+- 💬 Ask me about ** Data Engineering, Data Analysis**

 - 📫 How to reach me **shivbhadouria66@gmail.com**